Alexander Graham Bell Association for the Deaf and Hard of Hearing

 The American Academy of Otolaryngology—Head and Neck Surgery (AAO-HNS) is the world’s largest organization representing specialists who treat the ear, nose, throat, and related structures of the head and neck.
 The Academy represents approximately 12,000 otolaryngologist—head and neck surgeons who diagnose and treat disorders of those areas.
 The medical disorders treated by our physicians are among the most common that afflict all Americans, young and old.
 They include chronic ear infection, sinusitis, snoring and sleep apnea, hearing loss, allergies and hay fever, swallowing disorders, nosebleeds, hoarseness, dizziness, and head and neck cancer.

 American Society for Deaf Children

-The American Society for Deaf Children (ASDC) supports and educates families of deaf or hard of hearing children and advocates for high quality programs and services.
+The American Society for Deaf Children (ASDC) supports and educates families of Deaf or Hard of Hearing children and advocates for high quality programs and services.
 Through parent-to-parent networking, our international publication, annual family conferences, and advocacy to improve public policy, ASDC is committed to supporting and providing services for diverse families.